ayton-village/website/gardening/content/ayton-show.md

 15. Any questions about the eligibility of an exhibit or the interpretation of the rules shall be decided by the Committee, whose decision is final.
+16. Everything must have been produced within the last year, with the exception of classes 1, 2, and 3.

 <div style="display:flex;gap:1em;width:100%;margin:3em 0;" aria-hidden="true">
 <img src="/assets/snail.svg" style="height:auto;width:1em;flex-grow:1;transform:scaleX(-1);" />